ricokoff/FACT-AI/README.md

         note: many functionalities were taken from https://github.com/dmelis/SENN

 ## How to work with this repo
-1. Make sure you have python 3.6 installed (if not, we cannot guarantee if the code will work)
+1. Make sure you have python 3.6 installed (if not, we cannot guarantee that the code will work)

 2. We recommend setting up a virtual environment for python 3.6